hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

   here, the "component association" is built anew on the fly as it is needed, by sending a message to *the entity* and not its class.

-  the cost of this is potentially significant when we get to dealing with more than one entity of one class in one runtime, which we haven't yet (but hope to..)
+  because the cost of this dynamicism could be heavy, there is #how-we-cache-component-associations.